dom3d/LearningProtoactorNetOnOSX/README.md

 # Learning Protoactor-Net On OSX
 Set of example projects for me to explore Protoactor-Net on OSX using Visual Studio for Mac and DotNetCore.
-Documenting as I go as the documentation is quit thin.
+Taking notes as I go as the documentation is quit thin.
+Share my notes and code in case it helps somebody else to pick this up faster.

 # Preparation work to get started with Protoactor-Net on OSX
 Source code doesn’t build out of the box on OSX despite using the Cake Build system as of Jun 2017.
 Using Visual Studio for Mac (MacVS) and prebuilt libs instead.
 (Note that I am not using docker/containers or any VM here)